Jeremy Geffen: Early life and career

 Geffen attended Ojai Valley School in Ojai, California, and graduated from Birmingham High School in Van Nuys, California, in 1991.
 He had a bachelor's degree in Business from the University of Southern California.

 While in college, studying to become an investment banker, Geffen took a summer job in the mail room at the William Morris Agency.
 That convinced him he wanted to be in the entertainment business.
 Later, he was with the Wright Entertainment Group, where he worked with musicians including Justin Timberlake and Britney Spears.

 Geffen later became a talent manager for Lindsay Scott Management, well known for managing Janet Jackson and Cher.
 He worked with Metta World Peace (Ron Artest), Christina Milian, Sean Combs, Sisqó, and Dru Hill.

 Geffen eventually founded Jeremy Geffen Entertainment, where he managed artists including Robin Gibb, Smokey Robinson, Bone Thugs-n-Harmony, and the rap group, D12.
 Geffen sold Jeremy Geffen Entertainment to Sanctuary Management.

 Later ventures

 Geffen Management Group

-After leaving Sanctuary Management, Geffen presided over Geffen Management Group, representing talent including Smokey Robinson and Jacob Latimore.
+After leaving Sanctuary Management, Geffen presided over Geffen Management Group, representing talent including Smokey Robinson and Jacob Latimore and the Marvin Gaye estate.